 When performing a simulation with rotating parts such as pumps and fans, we need to use rotating zones.
 This requires some special CAD preparation which will be covered in this documentation.
-The current article focuses on how to create a rotating zone.
+The current article focuses on how to create a rotating zone once the CAD has been prepared accordingly.

 A) Create a Surface Offset of the Impeller